pbj4/polycubes/src/revisions/README.md

 The "solve" part doesn't actually mean anything, it's just what I named the files for some reason.

+The rest of development will happen in solve6z, which is the final version.

 ## Milestones

 * solve6: first working version, only counts 4d rotation polycubes